A Comprehensive Cyberbullying Guide for Parents

 As already mentioned, those who are bullied tend to be perceived as different in some way.
 While bullying is mainly an individual event taking place, there are certain groups that are more likely to be bullied than others.
 One particular group that currently stands out is the LGBT community.
 This group is actually twice as likely to be bullied as compared to other groups.
 Other groups which are at risk are young people with special needs or learning disabilities.
 Parents are advised to be extra vigilant if their children fall into any of these categories, and to take extra precautions to prevent cyberbullying and encourage social cohesion with other children where possible.
 Though these groups are more vulnerable than others, cyberbullying can take place regardless of the personality of the individual.
 Shy people, confident people, beauty pageant winners, celebrities, obese people, skinny people, all can be the victims of cyberbullying.

 The following is a list of steps to take in order to minimize cyberbullying.

 - For young children, restrict access to all types of technological devices for as long as possible.
 These devices can have adverse health effects that are not commonly known.

 - Put parental controls on all devices and set times when devices can be used.
-Be mindful with regard to what your child or teenager is taking in on video games.
-Adult sites should be prevented on your home network.
+Most devices have native parental control options and there are many other programs available to download.
+Be mindful with regard to what your child or teenager is taking in on video games and monitor their usage, if possible.

-- Ask the school what kind of bullying and cyberbullying prevention measures are in place.
+- Ask the school what kind of prevention measures are in place for bullying and cyberbullying.
 If there are none, ask why.

 Cyberbullying Guide for Parents – Summary